Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

       ]
 ```

-Now we can get back to the implementation `parseStoreInfo` function.
-From the way it is used in the code, you can infer that the type of such function is `string -> Result<StoreInfo, string>`.
-This is because parsing usually might either be successful and returns an instance of `StoreInfo` or might fail and returns a `string` in case the JSON is not well formatted or the decoding functions (see below) are looking for required fields that aren't present in the JSON content.
+Now we can get back to the implementation of the `parseStoreInfo` function.
+From the way it is used in the code, you can infer that the type of this function is `string -> Result<StoreInfo, string>`.
+This is because the parsing might either be successful and return an instance of `StoreInfo`, or might fail and return a `string` in case the JSON is not well formatted or the decoding functions (see below) are looking for required fields that aren't present in the JSON content.
 Let us see how we can use `Thoth.Json` for decoding that JSON.

 ### Decoding JSON with `Thoth.Json`